Robert Dalzell, 6th Earl of Carnwath: Family

+Titles

 The titles of Earl of Carnwath, Lord Dalzell and Liberton and the Dalzell baronetcy of Glenae had been forfeited by a Writ of Attainder for treason for the fifth Earl's support of the Jacobite cause in an unsuccessful rebellion in 1715 known as the Fifteen or Lord Mar's Revolt.
-Lieutenant-General Dalzell was to have the attainder reversed by Act of Parliament on 26 May 1826, thereby having his grandfather's titles restored to him.
+Lieutenant-General Dalzell was to have the attainder reversed by an act of Parliament, the Robert Dalzell Restoration Act 1826 (7 Geo.
+4. c.
+52 Pr.), on 26 May 1826, thereby having his grandfather's titles restored to him.

-Lord Carnwath died on 1 January 1839 aged 70, and was succeeded in his titles by his son, Thomas Dalzell.
+Carnwath died on 1 January 1839 aged 70, and was succeeded in his titles by his son, Thomas Dalzell.